Commercial, Business, and Labor Law Courses

 Previously:

-- Winter 2023: Keith Crow and Anthony Sexton
+- Winter 2023: Keith Crow and Anthony V. Sexton

-This course will delve into the major legal and practice issues presented by capital markets transactions conducted in the US, including initial public offerings, "shelf" offerings, private placements and offerings of high yield securities.
-Grades will be based on five substantial take-home written assignments (20-30 pages combined) and class participation.
+This course will delve into the major legal and practice issues presented by major capital markets transactions conducted in the US, including initial public offerings, "shelf" offerings, private placements, offerings of Rule 144A high yield securities, the underwriting and SEC review processes, NYSE and NASDAQ governance requirements and due diligence investigations.
+Grades will be based on five substantial take-home written assignments (6000-9000 words combined and performed by student teams), class participation, and a final examination.
+Prerequisites: Corporations/Business Organizations.
+Securities Regulation is recommended, but not a prerequisite.

 Previously: